 Our competitive advantage is rooted in our scale, expertise and geographic diversity.
 We have:

-- Industry-leading silviculture expertise and sustainability practices
+Industry-leading silviculture expertise and sustainable forestry practices

-- Relentless focus on driving improvement through operational excellence
+Relentless focus on driving improvement through operational excellence

 SUSTAINABLE FOREST MANAGEMENT